Lisa Mason

 Lisa Elena Jane Mason (born 26 February 1982 in Aylesbury, England) is a British gymnast who has competed for her country at the Commonwealth Games (for England), European championships, World championships and the Olympic Games.
 She was the vault champion at the 1998 Commonwealth Games, and was part of the first Great Britain women's artistic gymnastic team to qualify for the team event at the Olympic Games.

-Having retired aged 18 in 2001, Mason unusually made a very successful elite comeback aged 31, winning numerous national titles and being invited to World trials for the Great Britain team, despite team ranking having improved dramatically in the years since her first retirement.
+Having retired aged 18 in 2001, Mason made a comeback in aged 31, winning numerous national titles and being invited to World trials for the Great Britain team, despite team ranking having improved in the years since her first retirement.